-PROJECT UPDATE
+US ITER PROJECT UPDATE

-Status Civil construction of the international ITER project is complete, machine assembly is in progress, and four of the six U.S.-delivered central solenoid modules are on site with the remaining two modules on schedule for delivery in 2024.
+Status Civil construction of the international ITER project is largely complete, machine assembly is in progress, and four of the six U.S.-provided superconducting central solenoid magnet modules are stacked for assembly at the site.
 Fabrication and delivery of other essential hardware systems continues.
-Value ITER will produce and control a self-sustaining fusion power source plus deliver a first-of-a-kind fusion R&D resource to support practical fusion energy development.
+Value for National Fusion Goals ITER will produce and control a self-sustaining fusion power source plus deliver a first-of-a-kind fusion R&D resource to support practical fusion energy development.
 ITER will also deliver experience and know-how relevant for reliable, economical fusion systems: Fusion gain up to a Q of 10 (10 x power out) Fusion power up to 500 MW Duration of 400 seconds at high power or 3,000 seconds at lower power Deuterium-tritium (DT) fuel cycle with testing of closed-cycle fuel production Industrial-scale fusion systems integration and operations Licensing to demonstrate safety features for a licensed fusion power plant As an R&D facility, ITER will provide exceptional resources for fusion energy: Flexible operations to address needs of different plasma scenarios and fusion configurations Long durations to aid operational studies Extensive diagnostics to measure performance Expertise to support industrial R&D needs Most funding remains in the U.S.

->\$1.4 billion (as of December 2023) to U.S. industry, universities, and national laboratories Partnership in ITER has developed the nation's fusion workforce and specialized supply chains.
+>\$1.4 billion to U.S. industry, universities, and national laboratories Partnership in ITER has developed the nation's fusion workforce and specialized supply chains.
 Access to 100% of ITER intellectual property As an ITER member, the United States receives full access to all ITER-developed technology and scientific data for less than 10% of the total construction cost.
-Fusion industry values ITER The U.S. Department of Energy is already disseminating ITER information to the U.S. private sector.
-The Potential of Fusion Nuclear fusion, the power of the Sun and stars, has the potential to be an abundant, safe, carbon-free energy source.
-If developed into a practical energy source, fusion could deliver firm, baseload carbonfree energy for thousands of years and contribute to national security.
-ITER Management The seven ITER members, representing 35 nations, are the United States, European Union (host), Japan, Korea, India, China, and Russia.
+Fusion industry values ITER The U.S. Department of Energy and the ITER Organization are already disseminating ITER information to the U.S. private sector.
+The Potential of Fusion Nuclear fusion, the power of the sun and stars, has the potential to be an abundant, safe energy source.
+If developed into a practical energy source, fusion could deliver firm, baseload energy for thousands of years and contribute to national security and technology leadership.
+ITER Management The seven ITER members are the United States, European Union (host), Japan, Korea, India, China, and Russia.
 Each member provides in-kind hardware and financial contributions to support project success.
 The ITER Organization manages and operates the ITER site on behalf of the members, and also serves as the nuclear-owner operator.
 As an ITER member, the United States contributes ~9% to ITER construction and ~13% to ITER operations, for 100% of ITER science and intellectual discovery.

-Project Background The ITER project evolved from post-cold war discussions between the United States and the Soviet Union.
+US ITER is delivering the "heart of ITER," the superconducting central solenoid magnet.
+The first four magnet modules are stacked for assembly.
+Photo: US ITER Project Background The ITER project evolved from post-cold war discussions between the United States and the Soviet Union.
 During the Geneva Summit in 1985, Presidents Reagan and Gorbachev discussed a collaboration to develop fusion for peaceful purposes.
 After extensive planning and the addition of new partners, the ITER Agreement was signed in 2006 as a U.S. Congressional-Executive Hybrid Agreement with treaty-like status.